Diabetes - when you are sickSick-day management - diabetes; Diabetes - sick day management

 Drink Lots of Fluids

 Drink plenty of sugar-free fluids to keep your body from getting dried out (dehydrated).
-Drink at least 12 8-ounce cups of fluid a day.
+Drink at least twelve 8-ounce (oz) cups (3 liters) of fluid a day.

-Fluids you can drink if you are dehydrated are:
+Fluids you can drink if you are dehydrated include:

 - Club soda